cruzerngz/remote_file_service/report/main.typ

 From the data shown in @plot_overview, a network failure in the remote strongly correlates with the observed failure rate of each protocol.
 Network failures on the client do not have as strong of an effect on the failure rate.

-However, due to the number of intermediate data transmissions required to ensure at-most-once semantics, the protocol experiences the same failure rate as other protocols at a log inverse probability, $1 / 10^N$ of $N = 1$ , or $10%$ for every socket transmission.
+However, due to the number of intermediate data transmissions required to ensure at-most-once semantics, the protocol experiences the same failure rate as other protocols at low log inverse probabilities, $1 / 10^N$ of $N = {1, 2, 3}$.

-After compensating for the baseline failure rates observed in the control, `HandshakeProto` can be deduced as being more reliable than `RequestAckProto`. `DefaultProto` remains the most fault-prone protocol.
+After compensating for the baseline failure rates observed in the control, `HandshakeProto` is determined to be more reliable than `RequestAckProto`. `DefaultProto` remains the most fault-prone protocol.

 `RequestAckProto` is also the only protocol to encounter non-idempotent violations, as shown in @idem_overview.
 The failure rate, however miniscule, deems it unsuitable for non-idempotent operations.